 Mom and I always made Easter eggs together at our kitchen table when I was a kid.
-I can remember my amusement in watching her start out with “Frankenstein hands” caked with the super mushy filling mixture but which later came together and rolled itself off her fingers as she added the powdered sugar.
+I can remember my amusement in watching her start out with “Frankenstein hands” caked with the super mushy filling mixture which later came together and rolled itself off her fingers as she added more powdered sugar.

 I perched on the edge of that chrome and yellow vinyl chair just waiting to get the first teeny ball Mom would roll and hand to me, her “official taste tester”.
-I thought I called the shots as to whether they were firm enough or not and, to be honest, knew immediately they were just right but always “needed” a couple more tastes “to make sure”!
+I thought I called the shots as to whether they were firm enough or not and, to be honest, knew immediately they were just right but I always “needed” a couple more tastes “to make sure”!

-Once the mixture was ready, out came the wax paper-lined cookie sheets and she and I set to work pinching off lumps of filling and doing our best to form them into acceptable, two-bite-sized, egg-like shapes.
+Once the mixture was ready, out came the wax paper-lined cookie sheets and she and I set to work pinching off clumps of filling and doing our best to form them into acceptable, two-bite-sized, egg-like shapes.